logikum/ng-translation/projects/ngt-models/README.md

-# NgTranslatable
+# NgtModels

-NgTranslatable provides data models for translatable UI components.
+NgtModels provides data models for translatable UI components.
 It is a supplementary package for NgTranslation package.

 See documentation: [NgTranslation](https://ngt.logikum.hu/)